For Puerto Rico's Children, Finding A 'Safe Place' In The Few Schools That Are Open

 On this day, students are drawing pictures about how they experienced the hurricane.
 "It was raining so fast," says 10-year-old Cristopher Cruz, as he shows a picture that he drew of flooding in his building.

-A few minutes later, the school's social worker, Nora Ortiz Navarro, is leading a group of very attentive students in an exercise about dealing with stress.
+A few minutes later, the school's social worker, Nora Ortiz Navarro, is leading a group of attentive students in an exercise about dealing with stress.
 She instructs them to slowly breathe in and out.
 They inhale, raising their arms, and exhale, lowering them again.

 Then, the kids use shaving cream to finger-paint things that they think are beautiful, which they can focus on during tough times.
-Hearts are popular with the kindergarteners, third graders are more into houses.
+Hearts are popular with the kindergarteners; third-graders are more into houses.

-Is Ortiz Navarro, the social worker, worried about the time students have lost, after two hurricanes hit?
+Is Ortiz Navarro, the social worker, worried about the time students have lost to the hurricanes.

-The priority is making sure they're doing OK emotionally, she answers, adding that she believes the students are in some cases faring better than the adults.
+The priority is making sure they're OK emotionally, she answers, adding that she believes the students are in some cases faring better than the adults.

 "The most important aspect is the support," she says.
-"Hearing them out, doing exercise, distracting their minds from what happened a few weeks ago, at least for the time being while we help them get their mind set more relaxed in order to start studying."
+"Hearing them out, doing exercise, distracting their minds from what happened a few weeks ago, at least for the time being, while we help them get their mind set more relaxed in order to start studying."

 The ground is clear here, but the trees were all but destroyed.
 Two weeks after the storm, Barreto points out the leaves that are slowly starting to grow back.